Governments and social impact

 Every business has an impact on society, be it negative or positive.
 Social enterprises are emerging to ensure positive social impact does happen by addressing specific social problems.
 However, despite the awareness of the need for such social initiatives, social enterprises still exist in isolated pockets.
 To encourage their development and network growth, governments are aiming to partner with them towards a more inclusive economic system.

-Gomer Padong, a social enterprise advocate from the Philippines believes in the need to mainstream social enterprises towards reducing poverty, resilience and sustainability.
+Gomer Padong, a social enterprise advocate from the Philippines and speaker at the event, believes in the need to mainstream social enterprises towards reducing poverty, resilience and sustainability.
 From his experience in representing and leading social enterprise development networks, platforms and initiatives, Gomer finds that more people are becoming conscious about social problems and are taking active roles on how to address them.

 It has been reported that most social enterprises in the Philippines operated in the sectors of agriculture, education and business development, and financial services and employment creation.
 These sectors are usually tied to missions of social enterprises whose objectives include generating employment, alleviating poverty, improving the local community and empowering marginalised groups.